dotCMS maintains multiple different cache regions to improve performance by enabling efficient handling of different types of data and content.

 If you check Calculate Memory Usage and click on Refresh Stats, you will also see the Size (total) and Average Object Size for each cache region.

 Flushing the Cache

 You may manually flush the cache to force dotCMS to re-populate the cache from the database.
 When you flush the cache, you can choose to flush All Caches, or to select a single cache region to flush.
+When the cache is flushed the cache configuration properties are automatically reloaded.
 The following table explains what type of object and/or content is stored in each of the cache regions you may choose from.